sanity-io/hydrogen-sanity/README.md

 ## Usage

-Update the server file to include the Sanity Loader, and optionally, configure the Preview Session if you plan to setup Visual Editing
+Update the server file to include the Sanity Loader, and optionally, configure the preview mode if you plan to setup Visual Editing

 ```ts
 // ./server.ts